cscTournament/AppTrainer/README.md

 # AppTrainer
-This java-web-app helps to startup that produced medical apps https://youtu.be/-uVfMFCPsvM
+This java web application helps a startup producing medical applications. https://youtu.be/-uVfMFCPsvM